MicrosoftDocs/azure-ai-docs/articles/ai-services/content-understanding/overview.md

 Azure AI Content Understanding is a new Generative AI based [**Azure AI Service**](../what-are-ai-services.md), designed to process/ingest content of any types (documents, images, videos, and audio) into a user-defined output format.

-Content Understanding offers a streamlined process to reason over large amounts of unstructured data, accelerating time-to-value to seamlessly integrate the output into automation and analytical workflows used by downstream applications.
+Content Understanding offers a streamlined process to reason over large amounts of unstructured data, accelerating time-to-value by generating an output that can be integrated into automation and analytical workflows.

 :::image type="content" source="media/overview/cu-overview.png" alt-text="Screenshot of accepted media input files.":::

 ## Why process with Content Understanding?

 * **Simplify and streamline workflows**.
-Content Understanding standardizes the extraction of data from various content types, providing a unified method for processing all types of content.
+Content Understanding standardizes the extraction of content, structure, and insights from various content types into a unified process.

 * **Simplify field extraction**.
-Content Understanding's schema definition makes it easier to generate structured output from various content types.
-Users can define schemas to extract, classify, or generate field values without needing complex prompt engineering.
+Content Understanding's field extraction makes it easier to generate structured output from unstructured content.
+Define a schema to extract, classify, or generate field values with no complex prompt engineering

 * **Enhance accuracy**.
 Content Understanding employs multiple AI models to analyze and cross-validate information simultaneously, resulting in more accurate and reliable results.

 ## Content Understanding use cases

 * **Automation**.
-Content Understanding enhances automation by converting unstructured content into structured data, which can be integrated into various workflows and applications.
-For example, it can automate procurement and payment processes by extracting fields from invoices.
+Content Understanding supports automation scenarios by converting unstructured content into structured data, which can be integrated into various workflows and applications.
+Confidence scores minimize human review and lower costs.
+For example, automate procurement and payment processes by extracting fields from invoices.

-* **Search and retrieval augmented generation**.
-Content Understanding improves Search and Retrieval Augmented Generation (RAG) by ingesting diverse unstructured content.
-The output can then be added to a search index for RAG applications, enhancing the search experience with more accurate and relevant results.
+* **Search and retrieval augmented generation (RAG)**.
+Content Understanding enables ingestion of content of any modality into the search index.
+The structured output representation improves the relevance for RAG scenarios.

 * **Analytics and reporting**: Content Understanding's extracted field outputs enhance analytics and reporting, allowing businesses to gain valuable insights, conduct deeper analysis, and make informed decisions based on accurate reports.